przybyszewskiw/DeepSpeech2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENCE.md](LICENCE.md) file for details.

 ## References
 * [Deep Speech](https://arxiv.org/pdf/1412.5567.pdf)